Githaiga22/Githaiga22/README.md

 Allan Robinson/Allan Robinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
++ 🌍 Community manager Polkadot Kisumu

-+ 🌍 I'm based in Kenya
++ 🌍 Community Manager [web3wayAfrica] (https://x.com/Web3WayAfrica)
 + 📩 Reach me on [allangithaiga5@gmail.com](mailto:allangithaiga5@gmail.com)
 + 🌱 Proficient in GO, Solidity, React
-+ 📚 currently learning javascript, Rust, Circom
++ 📚 currently learning  Rust, Circom, Haskel
 + 🥋 Lisk Graduate | ZK (Invisible Garden) Graduate.
 + ✍ I write technical blogs at [dev.to](https://dev.to/githaiga22)
 ### Skills